-In the event one or more of the occupants does not claim his/her assigned room or apartment space or moves, causing his/her room/apartment to be occupied at less than normal capacity, University

-Housing reserves the right to consolidate assignments and/or offer one or more of the following options to the remaining resident(s):
+In the event one or more of the occupants does not claim their assigned room or apartment space or moves, causing their room/apartment to be occupied at less than normal capacity, University Housing reserves the right to consolidate assignments and/or offer one or more of the following options to the remaining resident(s):

 - a.
 Request assignment to another room. - b.
-Choose another room of the same type and price in his/her building or comparable building from a list supplied by University Housing. - c.
-Request an eligible roommate(s) to move into his/her room so that it becomes fully occupied. - d.
+Choose another room of the same type and price in their building or comparable building from a list supplied by University Housing. - c.
+Request an eligible roommate(s) to move into their room so that it becomes fully occupied. - d.
 Pay the additional room charge for a private room.